chisan809/COMP-1110-FInal-Code/README.md

 #### - budget.py
 - The main program app
 - Explanations for each function are in the code
+- Main features:
+  - Adding and deleting transactions manually
+  - Creating and managing custom categories
+  - Importing and csv transaction files
+  - Generating a monthly report and graphical charts
+  - Setting monthly spending limit and giving out warnings when approaching the limit
+  - Setting recurring transactions from a csv file
+  - Setting rollover budgeting

 #### - budget_data.csv
 - Empty initially
 - Stores the transactions data